-This is a School Direct PGCE Initial Teacher Training course which is run by the Wood Green Academy Teaching School Alliance in partnership with the University of Wolverhampton.
-Our 2017-18 cohort of School Direct trainees all qualified with good or outstanding grades and all found employment.
-Our School Direct route allows you to apply directly for your preferred main training school; the schools available for this course are listed below.
+This is a School Direct PGCE Initial Teacher Training course which is run by the Wood Green ITT Alliance in partnership with the University of Wolverhampton.
+Our 2018-19 cohort of School Direct trainees all qualified and gained QTS with good or outstanding grades.
+All of those who wanted to start their NQT year straight away found employment.
+Our School Direct route allows you to apply directly for your preferred main training school; the schools available for this particular course are listed below.

 This year long, full-time course will train you to teach secondary school pupils aged 11-18.
 (120 days in school; 50 days approx at university)